Dexalot/contracts/solana/README.md

 3. **Cross swap**: Assets are taken from the taker and CCtrade XFER message is sent
 4. **Remove from swap queue**: Re-executes a pending swap which wasn't executed beforehand due to insufficient liquidity (only rebalancer)
 5. **Update swap expiry**: Marks a swap as completed (only rebalancer)
+6. **Add allowed destination**: Adds an allowed destination, token address on specific network (only admin)
 <hr/>

 ### 10. Claim balances section